srishti-sudesh-7/cryptonite-taskphase/PerceivingPrograms/perceiving programs.md

 * the world does have write permissions
 - the world doesn't have execute permissions
 ```
+after this I set the permissions sp that u had only w and x, g had only r and also I removed x perm. from o:
 ```
 hacker@permissions~permissions-setting-practice:~$ chmod u=wx,g=r,o-x /challenge/pwn
 You set the correct permissions!